 Q4 winter holidays are the #1 consumer spending event of the year //

 Thanksgiving and the following weekend have typically been considered the official start of the holiday shopping season for the vast majority.
-However, this year it’s been noted that holiday shopping began as early as April.
+However, in 2020 it’s been noted that holiday shopping began as early as April.

 Overall, holiday sales represent about 20 percent of annual retail sales each year, but the figure can be higher for some retailers.

 The National Retail Foundation (NRF) lists the winter holidays as #1 on their list of top consumer spending events.
 Here’s what they learned about consumer buying plans in 2020.
 (Their 2021 survey has not been conducted yet.)

 How does it break down?
 Here are the top categories of purchases ranked by planned spending per person in 2020: 1.
 Gifts 2.
 Candy & Food 3.
 Greeting Cards & Postage 4.
 Decorations 5.
 Non-gift Purchases for Self or Family 6.
 Flowers

 This year we are expecting consumer’s recent lifestyle changes to drive gift choices such as the recently discovered or rediscovered home based activities featured in this Criteo graphic.
 More key trends can be found in their report on holiday 2020.

 According to historical NRF data, 39% of consumers start their holiday shopping in October or sooner with the majority starting in November when sales peak around Thanksgiving.

 This year consumers are starting earlier than ever with Pinterest reporting holiday related searches starting in April.
 “Why the shift?
 In the face of COVID-19 and stay-at-home orders, people are looking forward to looking forward.
 2020 was a hard year, and consumers are craving the comfort of the holidays.
 They want this season to feel more festive than ever before, and they’re asking for brands to help them get there.”

 According to the NRF, Super Saturday, the last Saturday before Christmas, has become the biggest shopping day of the year as consumers rush to take care of last minute gifts and take advantage of great deals.